jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Rule description: limit how many connections an IP can make to the server at most simultaneously, mainly avoid both spam and DoS attacks.

-If the rule is triggered: When an IP connection is made and the limit is exceeded, it returns "554 IP<%s> is rejected”, and it disconnects at once
+If the rule is triggered: When an IP connection is made and the limit is exceeded, it returns "554 IP<%s> is rejected", and it disconnects at once

 IP connection limit per 15 min/day

 Rule description: limit the maximum number of connections allowed by an IP within the last 15 minutes/the maximum number of connections allowed by an IP per day

-If the rule is triggered: When an IP connection is made and the limit is exceeded, it returns "554 IP<%s> is rejected”, and it disconnects at once
+If the rule is triggered: When an IP connection is made and the limit is exceeded, it returns "554 IP<%s> is rejected", and it disconnects at once

 Maximum number of SMTP verification failures per hour for an IP

 Rule description: limit the number of SMTP verification failures per hour for an IP to prevent password attempts

-If the rule is triggered: when an IP connection is made and the limit is exceeded, it returns "554 IP<%s> is rejected, smtp auth error limit exceed\r\n”, and it disconnects at once
+If the rule is triggered: when an IP connection is made and the limit is exceeded, it returns "554 IP<%s> is rejected, smtp auth error limit exceed\r\n", and it disconnects at once

 MAIL commands that the user does not have a proportional cap per hour for an IP (unit %)

 Rule description: prevent users from being exhaustive by MAIL FROM commands.

-If the rule is triggered: when an IP connection is made and the limit is exceeded, it returns "554 IP<%s> is rejected, mail command error limit exceed\r\n”, and it disconnects at once
+If the rule is triggered: when an IP connection is made and the limit is exceeded, it returns "554 IP<%s> is rejected, mail command error limit exceed\r\n", and it disconnects at once

 RCPT commands that the user does not have a proportional cap per hour for an IP (unit %)

 Rule description: Prevent user from beings exhaustive by RCPT TO command.

-If the rule is triggered: when an IP connection is made and the limit is exceeded, it returns "554 IP<%s> is rejected, rcpt command error limit exceed\r\n”, and it disconnects at once
+If the rule is triggered: when an IP connection is made and the limit is exceeded, it returns "554 IP<%s> is rejected, rcpt command error limit exceed\r\n", and it disconnects at once

 1. Frequency control for user sending emails